JAWS Scripts For Unigram

 apply for JAWS users:

-- The computer should be running Windows 10, as the scripted application comes from the Windows 10 Microsoft Store.
+- The computer should be running Windows 10 or later, as the scripted application comes from the Microsoft

 - JAWS 2018 or later should be used.
 The scripts will not